Nelson-Gon/pyfdc/README.md

 **Key Features**

-There is now one major class `FoodDataCentral`.
+There is one major class `FoodDataCentral`.
 See the [changelog](https://github.com/Nelson-Gon/pyfdc/blob/master/changelog.md)
 for more details.: